alanquintero/myInterviewBot/README.md

 | **FFmpeg**         | Required by Whisper for audio processing                                       | macOS: `brew install ffmpeg` <br> Ubuntu: `sudo apt install ffmpeg` | ~200 MB              |
 | **Whisper**        | Speech-to-text transcription                                                   | `pip install -U openai-whisper`                                     | ~1.5 GB              |

+💡 Recommended Setup
+For the best experience, use a Mac with Apple Silicon (M1/M2/M3) or a machine with a dedicated GPU.
+These devices handle local LLM inference and Whisper audio processing much faster and more efficiently.

+The app is also optimized for Google Chrome, which provides the most reliable camera, microphone, and recording support compared to other browsers.

 ---

 ## ⚙️ Installation & Setup